ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryDI/README.md

 # Class Library with Dependency Injection
-This article describes recommended practice for writing a localized class library that uses inversion of control.
+This article describes recommended practice for writing a localized class library that uses Depedency Injection.

 ## Localization Sources
 The class library may want to provide builtin localizations.